 I am a Lecturer in the School of History, Philosophy, Political Science and International Relations at Te Herenga Waka - Victoria University of Wellington.
 I previously taught in the School of Public Administration at the University of Nebraska at Omaha.

 I study how information and public opinion affect policymaking, especially during periods of crisis.
 I employ a variety of methods in my work, including experiments, content analysis, interviews, and statistical analysis.

-My research is published or forthcoming in The American Review of Public Administration, Environmental Communication, International Journal of Communication, International Journal of Disaster Risk Reduction, International Journal of Environmental Research and Public Health, Journal of Experimental Political Science, Political Science, Social Science Quarterly, and Sustainability, among others.
+My research is published or forthcoming in The American Review of Public Administration, Environmental Communication, International Journal of Communication, International Journal of Disaster Risk Reduction, International Journal of Environmental Research and Public Health, Journal of Experimental Political Science, Politics, Groups, and Identities, Social Science Quarterly, and Sustainability, among others.

 I received a PhD in Political Science and International Relations from the University of Southern California in 2018.
 Before USC, I completed a BA (Hons) and an MA at Victoria University of Wellington, New Zealand.